FAQ's about Permanent Hair Removal

 Can a pregnant woman have electrolysis?

-While electrolysis is generally contraindicated during pregnancy, short wave thermolysis has not been found to be a problem.
+While the old electrolysis is generally contraindicated during pregnancy, short wave thermolysis and Multipulse/Microflash thermolysis have not been found to be a problem.
 A pregnant woman should check with her physician and follow his/her orders.
-Always inform your electrologist if you think you might be pregnant.
+Always inform your electrologist if you think you might be pregnant, as some of us use a catephoresis procedure following the treatment and that portion of the treatment is still contraindicated during pregnancy.

 Top